fortify-presales/InsecureRestAPI/README.md

 ## Overview

-_IWA-JavaScript_ is an insecure JavaScript web application for use in Fortify demonstrations.
+_IWA-API-Node_ is an insecure Node/Express REST API for use in Fortify demonstrations.
 It includes some examples of bad  and insecure code - which can be found using static and dynamic application security testing tools such as those provided by [Fortify by OpenText](https://www.microfocus.com/en-us/cyberres/application-security).